3cb/ssc/README.md

 -> ssc.ShutdownSocket() method will close websocket connection but will leave it in the pool and merely move from OpenStack to ClosedStack

+-> Replace infinite for loop with Removal channel functionality -- RemoveSocket()???

--> Make closing websocket conditional in deferred funcs in read/write groutines
+-> Make closing websocket conditional in deferred funcs for read/write groutines

 -> Add option to create empty SocketPool